openstack/tempest/doc/source/configuration.rst

  #. ``uri_v3``

-The ``auth_version`` option is used to tell Tempest whether it should be using keystone's v2 or v3 api for communicating with keystone. (except for the identity api tests which will test a specific version) The two uri options are used to tell Tempest the url of the keystone endpoint.
+The ``auth_version`` option is used to tell Tempest whether it should be using keystone's v2 or v3 api for communicating with keystone.
+The two uri options are used to tell Tempest the url of the keystone endpoint.
 The ``uri`` option is used for keystone v2 request and ``uri_v3`` is used for keystone v3.
 You want to ensure that which ever version you set for ``auth_version`` has its uri option